 • Inform the surgeon if suffering from hypertension.

 Post Operative Care

-You should follow your surgeon’s advice regarding how long to avoid driving but you certainly should not begin driving again until you are confident that you can safely perform an emergency stop without experiencing any discomfort.
+• Heavy lifting and strenuous exercise.
 You must avoid strenuous exercise, heavy lifting, swimming and vacuuming for four to six weeks after surgery.
-At your post-operative follow-up appointment your surgeon will assess your progress and give advice on when you can resume your normal activities.
+At your post-operative follow-up appointment, your surgeon will assess your progress and give advice on when you can resume your normal activities.

 Risks and Complications

 Risks are inherent to any surgical procedure.
 But do not worry, all precautions are taken by Plastic Surgery Phuket’s surgeons to avoid these risks.

 Here are the most common risks of this surgery: